Schuljahr in York

 Mr Tomsett (Head Teacher) believes passionately in encouraging foreign students to come and study at Huntington School.
 He appreciates that the English students benefit considerably from the influence of our European neighbours!
 We encourage students to apply for the short term ‘Embrace England’ short courses (for 13-18yr old students) and so use that experience as a ‘stepping stone’ for the long term stay.
-Although this is not mandatory, the benefits are significant as the student becomes familiar with York and living with host families and of course is introduced to Huntington School.
+Although, this is not mandatory for the one year stay, the benefits are significant, as the student becomes familiar with York and living with host families and of course, is introduced to Huntington School.

-The coordinator of the ‘Embrace England short courses’ is Jim Tomlinson (firstname.lastname@example.org/alternatively email@example.com) and he is also responsible for guiding students through the application process of the ‘Long Term Stay.’
+The coordinator of the ‘Embrace England short courses’ is Jim Tomlinson (firstname.lastname@example.org or/alternatively email@example.com) and he is also responsible for guiding students through the application process of the ‘Long Term Stay.’
 All applications need to be emailed directly to him.

 The Director of Huntington School Sixth Form is Mr. Chris Hardwell (firstname.lastname@example.org) who is in overall charge of curriculum, staff and pastoral care for all the students’ enrolled.
 Mr. Hardwell works very closely with Mr. Jim Tomlinson and considers all applications.

-The teaching pedagogy is broad and the students experience skilled differentiation, and assessment for learning strategies by highly motivated teachers.
+The teaching pedagogy is broad and the students experience skilled differentiation and assessment for learning strategies, by highly motivated teachers.
 The School is extremely advanced in digital teaching and is an academy for training young teachers.
-It consistently receives excellent feedback from School Inspections so students will be receiving a high level of teaching.
+It consistently receives excellent feedback from School Inspections so students will receive a high level of teaching.
 The feedback that the International Students give the teachers and the School is consistently excellent.

 ‘Inspire confident learners who will thrive in a changing world’